Shu-AFK/Datatransmission/README.md

 ### 5.3 Build the project

 Next, you'll need to build the project.
 You can do this by running the provided `build.bat` script.
-In the command prompt, execute the script like this:
+In the command prompt, execute the script like this: (make sure the folder with the sqlite3 .dll is in your PATH)
 ```shell
 .\build.bat "C:\path\to\SQLite"
 ```